JohnChangUK/JohnChangUK/README.md

 <div>

 <p>
 Experienced software engineer with expertise in building applications on the JVM.
-I have architected and developed performant and robust microservices, consisting of writing clean and well tested code.
-I enjoy building scalable and distributed systems on cloud platforms and often contemplate the longevity and economic trade offs of a project.
-Data science, CQRS and event driven architecture are topics I delve into my spare time, as well as patterns designed for resiliency, (Circuit breakers) etc.
+I have architected and developed performant software, comprising of maintainable and robust engineering principles.
+I enjoy building scalable and distributed systems and often contemplate the longevity and economic trade offs of a project.
+Data science, site reliability engineering and CQRS are topics I delve into my spare time, as well as innovative engineering design constructs.
 </h4>
 </div>
 <br />